cburdine/mcts-chess/README.md

 You can omit the `--gpus all` flag if GPU support is not desired.
 For troubleshooting, see [Tensorflow's Docker Page](https://www.tensorflow.org/install/docker).

 ### Run in a Python Environment
-To run the Jupyter notebooks in a regular python, you will need to install the dependencies with:
+To run the Jupyter notebooks in a regular python environment, you will need to install the dependencies with:
 ```
 pip3 install --upgrade notebook tensorflow
 ```